Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 # Introduction # {#Introduction}

    This document describes a specification for ingesting
-   encoded media content from a ingest source such as a
+   encoded media content from an ingest source such as a
-   live video encoder downstream, for example towards distributed media processing entities.
+   live video encoder, towards distributed media processing entities.
-   Examples of such entities include media packagers, publishing points, streaming origins and content delivery networks.
+   Examples of such media processing entities include media packagers, publishing points, streaming origins and content delivery networks.
-   The combination of ingest sources ingesting
-   media and distributed media processing entities
+   The combination of ingest sources and distributed media processing entities
-   is important in practical video streaming deployments.
+   is common in practical video streaming deployments.
    In such deployments, interoperability between
    ingest sources and downstream processing
-   entities can be challenging.
+   entities can sometimes be challenging.
    This challenge comes from the fact that
    there are multiple levels of interoperability
-   that need to be adressed and achieved.
+   that need to be achieved.

    For example, the network protocol for transmission